Breakdown of random matrix universality in Markov models: Applications

-At large times $H(t)$ is dominated by the {\it entropy rate} \eq{ H_d = \lim_{t \to \infty} \ffrac{1}{t} H(t) } This is plotted in Fig. 4a over the full range of temperature and system size $N$ \footnote{For simplicity we consider only ergodic samples.
+$H_d$ is plotted in Fig. \ref{fig4}a over the full range of temperature and system size $N$ \footnote{For simplicity we consider only ergodic samples.
 Ergodicity can break down at small $\epsilon$ due to floating-point issues.}.
 When $H_d$ is normalized by its maximal value $\log N$, and temperatures are normalized by $\epsilon_c(N)$, then the curves collapse at large $\epsilon$ and also at small $\epsilon$, up to small corrections logarithmic in $N$ (no power of $\log N$ produces a collapse at all $\epsilon$, indicating a crossover between two functional forms).
 The normalized entropy rate tends to unity at large temperature, indicating that transition sequences are indistinguishable from random noise, while at the lowest temperatures it is very nearly 0, indicating that sequences are becoming nearly deterministic.

-Equivalently, we can define the information rate $I_d = (\log N - H_d)/\log 2$ such that $I_d$ is the typical amount of information contained in the probability distribution per entry of the sequence, in bits.
-This is shown in Fig. 4b on logarithmic axes, highlighting the increase in information rate as $\epsilon$ is decreased.
+Equivalently, we can define the information rate $I_d = (\log N - H_d)/\log 2$ such that $I_d$ is the typical amount of information contained in the probability distribution per entry of the sequence, in bits \cite{Parisi88}. {\blue Again, this holds for stationary conditions. }This is shown in Fig. \ref{fig4}b on logarithmic axes, highlighting the increase in information rate as $\epsilon$ is decreased.
 The dotted line shows the function $I_d/\log N \propto \epsilon_c/\epsilon$ which tracks this increase for $\epsilon \gtrsim \epsilon_c$.

-The error bars shown in Figs. 4ab correspond to 20${}^{th}$ and 80${}^{th}$ percentile ranges over 1000 distinct Markov chains (samples) at each parameter value \footnote{The true error bars in the measurements are then smaller by a factor of $\sim 1/\sqrt{1000} \sim 1/32$.}.
+The error bars shown in Figs. \ref{fig4}ab correspond to 20${}^{th}$ and 80${}^{th}$ percentile ranges over 1000 distinct Markov chains (samples) at each parameter value \footnote{The true error bars in the measurements are then smaller by a factor of $\sim 1/\sqrt{1000} \sim 1/32$.}.
 We see that these bars decrease as $N$ increases, so that the normalized entropy rate $H_d/\log N$ is a {\it self-averaging} quantity: it doesn't fluctuate from sample-to-sample, in the large size limit.
 This is a partial {\it a posteriori} justification for the lognormal distribution of matrix elements, since it implies that $\epsilon$ controls the entropy, at least for large systems.
 Thus, for example, if we measure the normalized entropy rate in some system under some dynamic process, then we can infer how $\epsilon$ varies.